My involvement with the Semantic Web and XML:

 DevX published my article Getting Started with the Twitter API in December of 2008.

-I wrote the foreword to Elliotte Rusty Harold's 2008 book Refactoring HTML.
+I wrote one of the two forewords (Martin Fowler wrote the other) to Elliotte Rusty Harold's 2008 book Refactoring HTML.

 XML 2008 presentation: Automating Content Analysis with Trang and Simple XSLT Scripts.